 Many western women living in Bangkok complain it’s not easy to make friends.
 Western men are usually here for the Thai women, other western women are difficult to find, and most Thais only speak a smattering of English.
 So, if you don’t speak Thai, you’re out of luck.

-As a western woman who’s lived in Bangkok for more than 12 years, I’ve actually found it easy to make friends.
-So, if you’re a western woman who needs help making friends in Bangkok, follow these tips.
-You’ll soon see how easy it is.
+As a western woman who has lived in Bangkok for more than 15 years, I have actually found it easy to make friends.
+So, if you are a western woman who needs help making friends in Bangkok, follow these tips.
+You will soon see how easy it is.

-Why spending time in coffee shops is so helpful in making friends is you’ll find the same westerners will hang out at the same coffee shops quite often, so, after a few times of seeing the same people you’ll usually find someone will start talking to you.
+Why spending time in coffee shops is so helpful in making friends is you will find the same westerners will hang out at the same coffee shops quite often, so, after a few times of seeing the same people you’ll usually find someone will start talking to you.

 Join a Book Club – There are several good book clubs in Bangkok that meet at least once a month and they’re a wonderful way for western women to make friends.
 If you like reading and you like talking about books, check out Bookcrossers, a book club that meets monthly at a coffee shop at Central World Plaza shopping mall.